8 ways to reduce alarm fatigue in hospitals

 The sheer volume of alarms in the typical hospital room causes alarm fatigue: Clinicians experience sensory overload from the excessive number of alarms and become desensitized, which can lead to longer response times or critical alarms being missed altogether.

-Alarm fatigue isn’t something that only large health systems experience.
-If you work in a hospital of any size, chances are high that you are exposed to the sounds of alarms beeping and buzzing all day long.
-Modern hospitals foster a highly computerized clinical environment, resulting in nearly everything being hooked to a monitor that can make audible noises—falsely or otherwise.
+According to The Joint Commission, alarm alert and notification overload is one of the top ten health technology hazards in healthcare.
+No matter the size of the hospital, chances are high that you are exposed to the sounds of alarms beeping and buzzing all day long.
+Modern hospitals foster a highly computerized clinical environment, resulting in nearly everything being hooked to a monitor that can make audible noises—real or false.
 More than 19 in 20 hospitals are concerned with alarm fatigue and the potentially detrimental effect it can have on patient safety.

-The alarm fatigue epidemic needs to be resolved in order to increase patient safety and decrease sentinel events related to poor alarm management.
+Alarm fatigue needs to be resolved in order to increase patient safety and decrease sentinel events related to poor alarm management.
 Here are eight ways to help diminish the din of alarms throughout your hospital, improve patient safety, and boost clinician satisfaction:

 There are a number of ways to reduce how often a monitor sounds the alarm, one of them being simply cleaning and replacing electrodes, or ensuring that a monitor is working as it should.
 Regularly changing single-use sensors and establishing routine times to inspect, clean, and maintain equipment helps keep everything working properly.
 It also reduces the frequency of alerts related to technical malfunctions, like a low battery or loose connection.
 Likewise, replacing aging monitors with new technology can ensure a sounding alarm is a clinically consequential one.
 And cleaning or replacing electrodes daily also helps, as fresh electrodes deliver high-quality tracings and better skin-electrode contact.

-Another way to reduce alarm fatigue is to cut back the number of alarms that sound due to clinically inconsequential events.
+One factor in alarm fatigue is the alarm noise that increases patient anxiety.
+The purpose of alarms is to inform clinicians when care is necessary, not to intensify their pain or discomfort.
+Reducing the number of alarms that sound due to clinically inconsequential events can help decrease alarm fatigue.
 For example, changing a monitor’s thresholds when appropriate could help.
-One example comes from Boston Medical Center.
+One example comes from Boston Medical Center (BMC).
 By switching cardiac monitor thresholds from “warning” to “crisis,” daily audible alarm averages dropped from 12,546 to 1,424—a whopping 89 percent.
 This change not only increased nurse responsiveness, but it also dropped noise levels from 92 decibels to 70.
 BMC ensured that when a cardiac alarm sounded, it meant the event was clinically consequential and needed attention, prompting nurses to react to any instance.

 Clinical alerting solutions today make it possible for different alarms to be routed directly to the appropriate person.
 By bypassing the nursing station and sending alerts to the right on-duty clinician’s preferred mobile device (smartphone, Wi-Fi phone, tablet, or pager), hospitals can reduce the number of calls or overhead announcements that have to be made.
 This reduces the amount of noise and promotes a quieter environment for resting and healing.
 And, most importantly, patient care and satisfaction are enhanced when alerts are responded to faster.